 “Great power competition” has returned to the terminology of U.S. strategists, but its implications for defense policy are still not fully understood.
 While America’s technological edge and willingness to use force in defense of allies deter conflict in Eastern Europe and the Western Pacific, Russia and China seek to erode U.S. advantages, particularly close to their territory, making the prospect of employing force against great powers an increasingly risky proposition.
 How could a conflict with either Russia or China play out in this evolving security environment—and crucially, will the United States be ready for such a scenario?

-On June 3, Brookings will host a panel discussion exploring possible conflict scenarios with Russia and China, what tools the United States will need to offset Russian and Chinese strategy and capabilities, and how worried policymakers should be about America’s ability to stand by its vital alliance commitments.
+On June 3, Brookings hosted a panel discussion exploring possible conflict scenarios with Russia and China, what tools the United States will need to offset Russian and Chinese strategy and capabilities, and how worried policymakers should be about America’s ability to stand by its vital alliance commitments.

 Vice President for Defense Strategy - The Long Term Strategy Group